Upper Douglas Cable Tramway: Preserved car

 After the closure of the line, two of the cars, No.72 and No.73 were turned into a bungalow at Crawyn, Jurby.
 Both vehicles retained their bogies. and were parked side by side to create the floorspace, a brick built chimney installed between then.
 They had been built by G. F. Milnes in 1896.
 In late July 1968, these two vehicles were rescued by the Douglas Cable Car Group, and a restoration was carried out between then and 1976, at York Road depot (former storage shed for the tramway, later used for buses and horse tram storage), using the best of both cars.
 The tram now bears the number 72 on one end and 73 on the other, it has been converted to work by battery power and was sometimes seen running on the horse tramway.
 It was later moved to the Jurby Transport Museum where it remains today on an isolated section of reproduction track together with smaller items from the system also on display.

 Stamp

-The Upper Douglas Cable Tramway featured on a 13p stamp issued by the Isle of Man Post Office in 1988.
+The Upper Douglas Cable Tramway featured on a 13p stamp issued by the Isle of Man Post Office in 1988, as part of a series depicting various railways on the island.